 Montessori excelled in her academics and in the year 1890 graduated at the age of 20 with a degree in Physics and Mathematics.
 Later, Montessori had a change of heart and decided to study medicine.
 Thing change in the field was even more unusual for women of that time.

-University of Rome:
+Maria Montessori at University of Rome:

 Upon Montessori’s graduation from the engineering institution, Regio Instituto Tecnico Leonardo da Vinci she was persuaded by her parents to follow the career in teaching, which was considered as one of the few occupations a woman in Italy at that time could follow.